cperezep/adventour/README.md

 * Box type: inline, block and inline-block.
 * Positioning scheme: floats and positioning. (absolute - relative)
 * Stacking contexts.
-* Other elements in teh render tree.
+* Other elements in the render tree.
 * Viewport size, dimensions of images, etc.

 ### The Box Model